Reed Hastings: Founder of Netflix

-In 1997, Hastings and former Pure Software employee Marc Randolph co-founded Netflix, offering flat rate movie rental by mail to customers in the US, combining two emerging technologies: DVDs, which were much easier to send as mail than VHS cassettes; and a website from which to order them, rather than a paper catalogue.
+In 1997, Hastings and former Pure Software employee Marc Randolph co-founded Netflix, Inc., offering flat rate movie rental by mail to customers in the US, combining two emerging technologies: DVDs, which were much easier to send as mail than VHS cassettes; and a website from which to order them, rather than a paper catalogue.
 Headquartered in Los Gatos, California, Netflix has since amassed a collection of 100,000 titles and more than 100 million subscribers.
 Hastings had the idea for Netflix after he left Pure Software.
 "I had a big late fee for Apollo 13.
 It was six weeks late and I owed the video store $40.
 I had misplaced the cassette.
 It was all my fault.
 I didn't want to tell my wife about it.
 And I said to myself, "I'm going to compromise the integrity of my marriage over a late fee?"
 Later, on my way to the gym, I realized they had a much better business model.
 You could pay $30 or $40 a month and work out as little or as much as you wanted."
 (Randolph later said that Hastings had invented the anecdote to explain Netflix's subscription business model; Blockbuster reportedly demanded that Hastings stop telling the story, after being unable to find the transaction in its records.)

 Hastings said that when he founded Netflix, he had no idea whether customers would use the service.
 He is a proponent of Internet television and sees it as the future.
 He credits YouTube for his shift in strategy to developing a video streaming service.
 Netflix launched a service in 2007 to stream movies and television shows to computers.

+In April 2026, it was announced that Hastings will step down from the board of Netflix in June that year.